6 Simple Ways to Stay Hydrated

 Stay indoors to avoid the heat, even if you’re not working out.
 If you don’t have air conditioning at home, try a shopping center, movie theater or public library.

-Wear light, loose-fitting clothing that lets your skin breathe.
-Dark colors absorb heat, so stick with lighter shades.
-Wear a wide-brimmed hat in the sun to keep your head cool and use plenty of sunscreen to avoid sunburn, which can increase your skin temperature and make it harder to stay cool.
+Wear light, loose-fitting clothing that allow your skin to breathe.
+Dark colors absorb heat, so choose lighter shades.
+Use a wide-brimmed hat in the sun to keep your head cool.

 “Older people may forget to drink water or not recognize their thirst,” says Dr. Ly.
 “They might also neglect to prevent dehydration the same way a younger person would.
 Be cognizant about that if you have a parent or older person around.”